 If you choose to stay at a rental home we can arrange for a personal chef to prepare your foods or one of our favorite caterers to drop off tasty treats.
+Request our Food and Wine tasting experience: Dare to Pair and learn how to identify the flavor combinations your palette most enjoys.
 Snacks and treats can be requested during outdoor or indoor experiences.
 Our services even include taking care of reservations or delivery of food from our favorite local restaurants.
 No need to read any Yelp reviews or search online.
 We've tired it all and can recommend the best flavors to suit your taste.

 WE'LL DRINK THIS

 Tea, smoothies, wine, beer, or spirits are all available by request.
-Perhaps your mornings require coffee.
-Your request is ours to honor.
+If the best part of Lake Tahoe mornings is a freshly brewed cup of coffee your request is ours to honor.
 We'll arrange to have some to brew from our favorite local roaster, Refuge Coffee.
 If tea is your thing, allow us to customize yours.
 Blend Bee Tea is always happy to create custom blends.

 An afternoon tasting or evening cocktail hour can make the day just perfect.
 We'll make the reservation at South Lake Brewing or Idle Hour and you'll receive VIP treatment at our favorite local rooms.
 If you'd rather stay in or enjoy the space at Bliss we'll set up a private tasting just for you.